What Is community engagement?

 Community Engagement encompasses the mission and service with our local community partners and the Common Ground Network (Fresh Expressions) at Mount Pisgah.
 Community Engagement puts hands and feet on what it means to Love God, and Love People.
 Our mission is both an embodiment of our faith and a witness to our community of God’s love.
 Through community engagement we meet people where they are, just as they are and put a face on the God who loves them unconditionally.

-Engagement of the month
+Outreach Focus of the month

 Every month, Mount Pisgah helps to support one of our many community partners by donations of goods.
 Find out what the focus is this month, and see how you can be a part!